richizo/animated-potato/README.md

 ...
 ```

-Install necessary dependencies:
+Install necessary dependencies (the correct version is [1.2.3](https://stackoverflow.com/questions/66735307/truffle-contract-deployment-failed-invalid-sender)):

 ```
-npm install @truffle/hdwallet-provider
+npm install @truffle/hdwallet-provider@1.2.3
 ```

 Notice, it requires mnemonic to be passed in for Provider, this is the seed phrase for the account you'd like to deploy from.
-Create a new **.secret** file in root directory and enter your 12 word mnemonic seed phrase to get started.
-To get the seedwords from metamask wallet you can go to Metamask Settings, then from the menu choose Security and Privacy where you will see a button that says reveal seed words.
+Create a new **.secret** file in root directory and enter your private key to get started.
+If you don't know how to do that, consult the official [Metamask guide](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

 And then: